Home » Hunting Rules, Licenses, and Seasons » Small Game and Bird Hunting in Alaska, Season Dates, Licenses Fees, and New Rules

 The adventures of small game and bird hunting are ready for the taking on the last frontier

-Endless wilderness in every direction.
-I had taken the only road that went into this area and parked where it ended along the banks of a winding river.
-From here the only navigable path was the river itself, its gravel bars littered with the end of a salmon migration and signs of the bears that come with it.
-My Labrador and I were here in search of ruffed and spruce grouse, but in Alaska there’s always more than one layer to the adventure.
+Wilderness flowed in every direction.
+I took the only road available and parked at its termination along the banks of a winding river.
+From here, the only navigable path was the river itself, its gravel bars littered with the end of a salmon migration and signs of the bears that come with it.
+My Labrador and I were here in search of ruffed and spruce grouse, but in Alaska, there’s always more than one layer to the adventure.

 Alaska has twenty-six different game management units, many with their own sub-unit, and the rules can (and do) change between all of them.
 Some of these units are the size of a small county, while some are as large as a small state.
 In general, the upland bird season in Alaska opens on August 10 and continues until February 15, February 29, March 31, or April 30, depending upon the GMU.

 When it comes to daily bag limits, it’s important to point out that Alaska’s small game regulations have remained largely unchanged since it became a state over sixty years ago, and discretion might be the better part of conservation when you are afield.
 For grouse species most units have daily bag limits ranging from five to 15 per day, with some zones having an additional regulation that only two birds of the daily limit may be ruffed grouse.